harrisonlab/phytophthora_fragariae/orthomcl.md

 InterProFile=gene_pred/interproscan/Bc16/P.fragariae_Bc16_braker/10300_interproscan.tsv
 ``` -->

-#Analysis of orthogroups unique to UK race 2 (Strains BC-16)
+#Analysis of orthogroups unique to UK race 1 (Strains BC-1 and NOV-5)

-##The genes unique to Race 2 were identified within the orthology analysis
+##The genes unique to Race 1 were identified within the orthology analysis

 ##First variables were set: